 The health law in the Kingdom of Saudi Arabia aims to provide comprehensive health care for all people in a fair and accessible manner.
 The Kingdom, represented by the Ministry of Health, provides an integrated network of health care services covering all regions of the Kingdom.
-The Ministry, in cooperation with the regions councils, identifies the needs, locations and levels of providing care according to the geographical and demographic situation and patterns of prevalent disease in the region.
-It also provides health care services based on the fact that the patient is the core of the health system and not just a part of it.
-The health services system is all about meeting the patient’s health needs at the right time and place, starting with primary health care, to specialized treatment services.
-The health care in the government medical facilities is provided for citizens for free and based on a new health care law that meets the needs of the health sector.
+The health care in the government medical facilities is provided for citizens for free and based on a new health strategy that meets the needs of the health sector.

 Patient Rights and Responsibilities

-In the belief of the Government of the Kingdom of Saudi Arabia represented by the Ministry of Health to empower patients and involve them in the decisions that support and improve the services provided, The ministry is committed to clarify the rights and responsibilities of patients towards the health facility in the rights of patients and their families document, in cooperation with the competent authorities in the field of providing health care services taking into consideration the human, social, and national rights and duties guaranteed by the system to individuals to improve the level of service provided and increase the patients trust in health facilities and the consolidation of health and humanitarian work shared between service providers and recipients at all levels.
+To empower patients and involve them in the decisions that improves the services provided, the ministry is committed to clarify the rights and responsibilities of patients towards the health facility in the Bill of Rights, taking into consideration the human, social, and national rights and duties guaranteed by the bill to individuals to improve the quality of services provided and increase the patients trust in health facilities.

 Health Care Services